-The facility administrator shall establish written policy and implementing procedures to ensure key accountability.
+The facility administrator shall establish written policy and implementation procedures to ensure key accountability.

-In SPCs and CDFs, the Control Officer shall conduct a key ring audit upon reporting for duty, accounting for each key ring in the Control Center logbook and shall immediately report discrepancies in the record to the shift supervisor.
+The control room officer shall conduct a key ring audit upon reporting for duty, accounting for each key ring in the control center logbook, and shall immediately report discrepancies in the record to the shift supervisor.

-The Control Officer shall also identify broken or bent keys.
+The control room officer shall also identify broken or bent keys.
 All keys (regular-issue and emergency) shall be checked and counted daily.

-To ensure accountability, keys shall be issued only on the assigned key rings.
+To ensure accountability, keys shall be

+issued only on the assigned key rings.